 A new routine might throw your body off its game, and your body’s milk production system may not understand the transition right away.
 If you’re pumping multiple times per day and then instantly move to pump only once per day, your milk supply can drop pretty rapidly and may not be there if you really need it down the line.

 Your body may not demonstrate that it can handle the new immediate routine either.
-In fact, it may even cause breast engorgement or blocked milk ducts, which will cost much more harm than good for you.
+In fact, it may even cause breast engorgement or blocked milk ducts.

 So, can you truly breast and formula feed a baby simultaneously?